johndreamfuture/dj/README.md

 Create the virutal environment with `mkvirtualenv nyc_subway`.

 We'll automatically enter the virtual envirnoment when we create it.
 Exit the environemnt with the `deactivate` command and re-enter with `workon nyc_subway`.

-Running just the `workon` command will list all of our available environments and `rmvirtualenv environment_name` to delete one.
+If we're in the project's root directory and the root directory is `nyc_subway` all we will need to type is `workon .`.Running just the `workon` command will list all of our available environments and `rmvirtualenv environment_name` to delete one.

 ### Install Django